-In Fiscal Year 2019, FMSHRC met the performance targets for all three trial level goals in the Office of the Administrative Law Judges.
-Of particular note, the Office of Administrative Law Judges averaged 188 days to resolve an individual trial level case, which was much quicker than the 260 day FY 2019 target.
-The number of trial level cases on hand also has been reduced significantly over the past several years, with 1,212 remaining at the end of FY 2019.
+In Fiscal Year 2020, FMSHRC met the performance targets for all four trial level goals in the Office of the Administrative Law Judges.
+Of particular note, the Office of Administrative Law Judges averaged 161 days to resolve an individual trial level case, which was much quicker than the 240 day FY 2020 target.
+The number of trial level cases on hand also has been reduced significantly over the past several years, with 886 remaining at the end of FY 2020.

 At the appellate level, FMSHRC met its substantive case targets for three of its five goals.
 FMSHRC only had two of five Commissioners between August 30, 2018 and March 25, 2019, thus lacking a quorum during that time period.
-The lack of a quorum for so long had an adverse impact on the number of cases that were disposed of in FY 2019 and the length of time that cases were pending before the Commission.
+The lack of a quorum for so long had an adverse impact on the length of time that cases decided in FY 2020 were pending before the Commission.